autistic-symposium/backend-and-orchestration-toolkit/protocols/README.md

 * you want to build agnostic applications
 * without a standard model, upgrading network equipments become difficult
 * innovations can be done in each layer separately without affecting the rest of the models
-* the OSI model is 7 layers each describing a specific networking component
+* the OSI model is 7 layers, each describing a specific networking component

 <br>